 While the response time to you saying ‘Alexa…[and making a request]’ was always exceptionally good, this new one appears to be a second or two faster.
 Whether that’s down to the literal increased height of the entire system alone could be assumed, but I think with advances in the tech, even though it was only three years ago since the 2nd generation review, the internal mics have upped their game and come out fighting.
 Granted, it could be that I’ve got used in what to do, whereas Alexa has trained me, but this also seems to be useful for many situations but especially for making calls or dropping in on other Alexa devices in the house, as you can use it to announce things like dinner or so forth.

 Oddly, with the 4th Gen, I do miss seeing the blue light at the top of the device, as it’s now in the base unit instead.
-For me, because she’s kept on a higher shelf, I now can’t see from a distance whether she’s picked up my ‘Alexa…’ request.
+For me, because she’s kept on a higher shelf, I now can’t see from a distance whether it has picked up my ‘Alexa…’ request.
 If you needed to see the light, it’d have to be lower down, so this might change might depend on how you use it now, should you require to see the light, so to speak.

 Saying all this, the light is a bonus but does give it a little ‘life’, however the point of saying ‘Alexa’ is the ‘wake word’, which activates the Echo Dot, so the light is purely a responsive thing but maybe it’s a human need to see a reaction when you say someone/something’s name.
 The blue ring light is also useful for notifications because when you’ve got a delivery, it pulses as a yellow ring instead.
 Again, I’ve missed seeing this as a regularly and so are a little less aware of that being active.
 Moving on, and linking to my photos below, if you’re concerned about privacy, and whether the internal mics are listening in on your conservations about your favourite biscuits, you can turn the microphones off on the device itself, which disconnects them.